 50% of senior dogs develop cancer.
-The number isn’t quite as high for cats but it does happen.
+The number isn’t quite as high for cats but it certainly is not uncommon.

 Like with people, there are a variety of cancers that can affect your beloved pet and as you probably know, many cancers can be treated if caught early.
 So it makes sense to share a few cancer symptoms that pet lovers should be aware of.